repartitioning in-use, contiguous space in Linux. To recap the

 filesystems as well.

-been to simply extend the volume using LVM.
+Before continuing, a similar resolution to this scenario could havebeen to simply extend the volume using LVM.
 Since our volumes on this

 disk are not under LVM control, this is not an easily accessible option,